 This is the abstract of my doctoral thesis, which I submitted at University College London in March 2021.
-The viva voce was held in May 2021.
+The viva voce was held in May 2021, and the PhD awarded in July 2021.

 Rationalities of Scholarly Discourse